File: Build\ProjectBuildManager.cs

 var buildRequestData = new MSB.Execution.BuildRequestData(projectInstance, [.. targets]);

-var result = await BuildAsync(buildRequestData, cancellationToken).ConfigureAwait(false);
+var result = await BuildAsync(buildRequestData, log, cancellationToken).ConfigureAwait(false);

 if (result.OverallResult == MSB.Execution.BuildResultCode.Failure)